 YOUR FIRST WEEK/MONTH

 It’s a good time to send out another press release announcing that you are now open for business.
 If you need a sample press release contact us.
-When you get the press release ready you’ll want to put it on your website as a blog, post it on social, send out in an email, share it with your local media, and with organizations like your Chamber of Commerce.
+When you get the press release ready, you’ll want to put it on your website as a blog, post it on social media, send it out in an email, and share it with your local media and organizations like your Chamber of Commerce.

 Create some attention!
 I’m not joking, sometimes these cheesy things drive me a little nuts but the fact is….
 They do their job of getting attention.
 So go ahead, wave your flags, have fun, go all out.
-Some ideas include: Feather Flags, Inflatable Waving Man, Inflatable car on roof, if you’re a patriotic group then consider lining the front of your building or driveway with American Flags.
+Some ideas include Feather Flags, an Inflatable Waving Man, Inflatable car on the roof; if you’re a patriotic group, then consider lining the front of your building or driveway with American Flags.
 Do what needs to be done to create attention and grab the eyes of passers-by.

 Let people know you’re open.
-When you’re driving down the road and you suddenly see some new activity at a piece of property or location, don’t you get curious?
+Don’t you get curious when you’re driving down the road and you suddenly see some new activity at a piece of property or location?
 Doesn’t your nosey nature start wondering what’s coming?
 Well, when you open, consider contacting your local print company and get some inexpensive yard signs that say “Now Open” and put them out!
 Be thoughtful of the space on the yard sign.
 Don’t go wild, keep it simple and be conscientious of colors that do not work well together.
 Need some help?
 Let us know.

 Get people in the building.
 It’s hard to open a new business and then find yourself being super slow those first few days or weeks.
 It’s the perfect time to think differently, to do things differently.
 Let me encourage you to do the work to get folks in the building even if they don’t need your service right now.
 One of the things we did when we had our shop was that we hosted events.
 Lots of events.
 We wanted people to see, explore and know our facility was nice, clean, organized and available.
 It might seem like a strange place to host an event but people really enjoy attending an event that’s in a non-traditional space.
 Try hosting events such as: